-Ana Cheri Spills Out Of Blue Lingerie While Sitting On Top Of A Table: ‘Saturday Vibe’
+Ana Cheri Spills Out Of Blue Lingerie While Kneeling On Top Of A Table: ‘Saturday Vibe’

 Ana Cheri sent temperatures soaring on her Instagram page this weekend with an eye-popping new photo.

-The bombshell took to her account on Saturday to show off her “vibe” for the day, and her 12.4 million followers are certainly feeling it as well.
+The bombshell took to her account on Saturday to show off her “vibe” for the day, and her 12.4 million followers were certainly feeling it as well.
 In the image, Ana was seen posing on her hands and knees on top of a long wooden table decorated with a white lace runner.
 She tilted her head up toward the camera and gazed at it with a sultry stare while sensually parting her lips.

 Ana often tantalizes her followers by rocking some seriously racy ensembles, and her latest social media appearance followed suit.
 The model looked stunning in a sexy set of lingerie that left very little to the imagination.